0x7d7b/flask-oauth2-validation/README.md

 - write (mock) tests with a running flask instance

-- make the token available to the decorated method
 - pydoc everywhere -> as good as if I would publish it
 - travis CI with test execution?
 - render documentation site?